EricRohlfs/OSSDC-Hacking-Book_wiki/Vision.md

 # Role of the community

-Another important motive of the initiative, is to bring together as many people as possible interested in [Learn, Teach, Invent, Make!](https://twitter.com/hashtag/LearnTeachInventMake) in this fascinating autonomous robots space.
+Another important motive of the initiative, is to bring together as many people as possible interested to [Learn, Teach, Invent, Make!](https://twitter.com/hashtag/LearnTeachInventMake) in this fascinating autonomous robots space.